Skip to content

 \(\mathcal{L}_1\) L1 pixel loss

-Training details: - Joint training on 5 datasets (2 monocular + 2 multi-view + 1 synthetic multi-view). - Adam optimizer with learning rate 1e-4. - Perceptual losses introduced after 400k steps to avoid early overfitting to high-frequency details. - Total of 1M steps, batch size 20, approximately 3 weeks on a single A100.
+Training details: - Joint training on 5 datasets (2 monocular + 2 multi-view + 1 synthetic multi-view). - Adam optimizer, learning rate 1e-4. - Perceptual loss introduced after 400k steps (to avoid early overfitting to noise). - Total 1M steps, batch size 20, approximately 3 weeks on a single A100.

 Key Experimental Results